 The Company is committed to achieving high standards of corporate governance to protect the interests of the shareholders of the Company.
-The Company had complied with the code provisions set out in the Code on Corporate Governance Practices (the "Code") contained in Appendix 15 of the GEM Listing Rules throughout the year ended 31 March 2022 except for the following deviation of Code A.2.1.
+The Company had complied with the code provisions set out in the Code on Corporate Governance Practices (the "Code") contained in Appendix 15 of the GEM Listing Rules throughout the year ended 31 March 2023.